JADE-V-V/JADE/docs/source/usage/installation.rst

   | ``pip install jadevv``

-It is responsability of the user to install OpenMC in the same python environment in case they are planning to use it.
+It is responsibility of the user to install OpenMC in the same python environment in case they are planning to use it.
 This guarantees better visibility for the users on which version of OpenMC is being run.

 .. warning::
   Development cycles of OpenMC are quite fast.
-For instance, after version 0.15.0 OpenMC does not support anymore python 3.11.
+For instance, after version 0.15.0 OpenMC does not support anymore python 3.10.
 Be sure to install an OpenMC version that your python environment supports.

 .. _installdevelop: